bengray/whack-a-mole-fe/README.md

 This project is built with React, Redux and Node.
 It was bootstrapped with create-react-app.
 The typical "npm start" and "npm (run) build" apply here.

-It would serve well as a base implementation for a React/Redux front end.
+It would serve well as a base implementation for a React/Redux stub.

 ## License